Fixed Chamber Baler

 The device also conveniently stores a spare net roll.

 Convenient film roll changeover

 Simple film roll loading using the remote slow-speed satellite rotate button.
 Both rolls can be changed while standing in the same position.

 10 roll capacity

-Two rolls of film in use, with on machine storage for a further eight rolls.
+Two rolls of film are in use, with on-machine storage for a further eight rolls.